lleiva25/Executive_Study_Analysis/README.md

 ----------------------------------------------------------------------------------------------
 - Optimizing and condensing code utilized for repetitive steps.
 - Provide insights into the status of samples when received/processed.
+- Create a Tableau dashboard for this dataset for interactivity and easier comprehension.

 ----------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------